SonghuaHu-UMD/songhuahu-umd.github.io/_pages/HumanMobility.md

 Compared to traditional surveys and static sensors, mobile device location data offer higher penetration rates, broader spatiotemporal coverage, and real-time updates.

 My research focus on combining these big data with traditional travel demand model.
-This includes 1) a normative pipeline for parsing multi-source travel data to derive trip rosters and multi-modal OD matrices, 2) a set of spatiotemporal neural networks for forecasting future travel demand, and 3) a set of traffic simulation tools for simulating traffic flow at both individual and aggregated level.
+This includes 1) a unified pipeline for parsing multi-source travel data to derive multi-modal trip rosters, 2) a set of spatiotemporal AI models for forecasting future travel demand, and 3) a set of traffic simulation tools for simulating traffic flow at both individual and aggregated level.

 ### <span style="color: green"> Unified pipeline for big-data-driven travel demand modeling </span> 🚦🚦🚦🚗🚗🚗